Mblakey/wiswesser/README.md

 ```

 ### Output

 By default conversion will be piped to stdout, if converting files, its recommended piping the output to a file with '>'.
+All logging and debug information including fatal messages on unsuccesful conversion are sent to stderr.
+Babel Library information is also sent to stderr.

+### Unit Testing

+A text file for the WLN strings contained in Elbert G. Smiths rule book are contained in data.
+To run the unit test, run `./smith_test.sh` contained in the src/test directory.
+This will give a score of successful coversions (expected 100%)